Budgeting Statistics – 18 Interesting Facts

 (Source: Willis Tower Watson)

-The quote highlights a surprising statistic: even workers earning a high salary are not necessarily financially secure.
-There are a number of factors that can contribute to this situation.
+This highlights a surprising reality: even high-earning workers aren’t necessarily financially secure.
+Several factors contribute to this situation.

-For one, the cost of living in many parts of the country is high, and workers may find that their salaries are not enough to cover basic expenses.
-Additionally, some workers may have large amounts of consumer debt, which can make it difficult to make ends meet.
+First, the cost of living in many areas is high, and workers may find their salaries insufficient to cover basic expenses.
+Additionally, some workers carry large amounts of consumer debt, making it difficult to make ends meet.

 64% of Americans say they would pay for unexpected $400 expenses with a credit card, cash, or savings